The IRS does not reject many tax extension applications, but there are several reasons it doesn't accept tax extension applications.

 Knowing when to file your extension application is tricky.
 In general, your extension application is due when your return is due.
-But knowing when a tax return - and especially a business tax return - is due can be difficult.
+But knowing when a tax return, and especially a business tax return, is due can be difficult.

-Each year the exact due date for returns changes, because of where the due date falls on the calendar.
+Each year, the exact due date for returns changes, because of where the due date falls on the calendar.
 If a tax return due date is on a weekend or holiday, the due date is the next business day.
 Here's a list of tax return due dates for the current tax year.

-2. Check for Errors and Report Information Changes
+2. Check for Errors, and Report Information Changes

 You do not need to file Form 4868 if you are paying your balance due electronically.
 The IRS will automatically process your extension application when you pay part or all of your tax electronically or by phone.
 Read more about tax payment options.

-For example, if you changed your address since your last communication with the IRS, they may not be able to match your tax information to the extension application information.
+Did your business or personal information change?
+For example, if you changed your address since your last communication with the IRS, the agency might not be able to match your tax information to the extension application information.
 If your business or personal information changed, you must notify the IRS in a specific way, using Form 8822.

 5. Use Tax Software or a Tax Professional

-You can file your extension application online using the software, or you can let your tax preparer take care of filing.
-The software will walk you through the process, telling if you if you missed something and making sure you use the right form.
+The best way to make sure your extension application is accepted is to use tax preparation software or a tax preparer.
+You can file your extension application online using the software, or you can let your tax preparer take care of the filing.
+The software will walk you through the process, telling you if you missed something and making sure you use the right form.

 Do I Have to File an Extension Application if I Don't Owe Anything?